GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Experimental Results and Analysis

 \subsection{Stability}

-To demonstrate the stability of the proposed methods, another 9 times 10-fold cross-validation are performed for the GB-based classifiers on each data set.
-And, the mean, minimum, and maximum of $Accuracy$ are jointly used as the evaluation indices, in which the data division remains unchanged each time.
-According to Fig. \ref{fig9}, the mean, minimum, and maximum of $Accuracy$ obtained by GB$k$NN++ on each data set are the same, in other words, the classification results of GB$k$NN++ on the same data set are absolutely stable.
-In addition, the classification results of ORI-GB$k$NN and ACC-GB$k$NN are inconsistent when executed multiple times on the same data set.
+To verify the consistency of the classifier's multiple classification results on the same dataset, 10-fold cross-validation is employed another nine times for the GB-based classifiers.
+The mean, minimum, and maximum of test $Accuracy$ jointly evaluate the stability of the classification results of the classifier.
+Besides, the data division remains unchanged in this section.
+The error bar is used to visualize experimental results; that is, the central bar, the top and bottom line of the error bar, represent the average, maximum, and minimum values of the test $Accuracy$ of 10-time 10-fold cross-validation, respectively.
+According to Fig. \ref{fig9}, the mean, minimum, and maximum of test $Accuracy$ obtained by GB$k$NN++ on each dataset are the same.
+Additionally, the classification results of ORI-GB$k$NN and ACC-GB$k$NN are inconsistent when executed multiple times on the same dataset.
+Consequently, the classification results of GB$k$NN++ on the same dataset are stable, but those of ORI-GB$k$NN and ACC-GB$k$NN are unstable.

-And, the reason that the GB$k$NN++ is stable is that it does not require random parameters when the purity threshold is given.
+The reason that the GB$k$NN++ is stable is that it does not require random parameters when the purity threshold is given.
 Conversely, the essence of instability of the ORI-GB$k$NN and ACC-GB$k$NN is that the random centers are required when splitting the GB.
-In other words, their stabilities are still unsatisfactory.
-Thus, in some scenarios where stable results are required, the GBG++ method is more applicable.
+In other words, their stabilities still need improvement.
+Thus, the proposed method is more applicable in some scenarios where stable results are required.